-P_08: Precipitation of Cu-Ti CU4TI1 with Assumptions of Sphere and Needle Morphologies is changed during the simulation.
-The transformation strain is obtained from Borchers 1 .
-The results are compared with experiment results from Kampmann et al 2 .
+P_08: Precipitation of Cu-Ti CU4TI with Assumptions of Sphere and Needle Morphologies whose shape, determined by competition between interfacial energy and elastic strain energy, is changed during the simulation.
+The transformation strain is obtained from Borchers1.
+The results are compared with experiment results from Kampmann et al2.

 In this isothermal calculation example, the precipitation of Cu4Ti phase in a Cu-Ti binary alloy is calculated.
-To make a comparison, two separate simulations are performed, one assuming spherical morphology without elastic strain energy, and the other assuming needle morphology whose shape, determined by competition between interfacial energy and elastic strain energy,
+To make a comparison, two separate simulations are performed, one assuming spherical morphology without elastic strain energy, and the other assuming needle morphology